qiskit-community/qiskit-machine-learning/docs/index.rst

 and users can easily extend it to support cutting-edge quantum machine learning research.

-Qiskit Machine Learning provides the :class:`~qiskit_machine_learning.kernels.FidelityQuantumKernel` class class that makes use of the :class:`~qiskit.algorithms.state_fidelities.BaseStateFidelity` algorithm introduced in Qiskit and can be easily used to directly compute kernel matrices for given datasets or can be passed to a Quantum Support Vector Classifier (:class:`~qiskit_machine_learning.algorithms.QSVC`) or
+Qiskit Machine Learning provides the :class:`~qiskit_machine_learning.kernels.FidelityQuantumKernel` class class that makes use of the :class:`~qiskit_algorithms.state_fidelities.BaseStateFidelity` algorithm introduced in Qiskit and can be easily used to directly compute kernel matrices for given datasets or can be passed to a Quantum Support Vector Classifier (:class:`~qiskit_machine_learning.algorithms.QSVC`) or